Death toll in China’s gas explosion rises to 25 | Law-Order

 The blast rocked a two-story trade market building in a residential community.

-The state-run Xinhua news agency reported late Monday night that the death toll has risen to 25.
+China's state-run Xinhua news agency reported on late Monday night that the death toll has risen to 25.

 Rescue and debris cleaning are still underway, the information office of the provincial government of Hubei told the media.